-The efforts of PNAMP, NED, StreamNet and others already benefit the region significantly.
-The Regional Research Partnership offers the opportunity to increase the regional benefit by improving the coordination of research, monitoring, evaluation, and data management and, as a result, potentially redirecting the Council’s program based on project results.
+The regional efforts occurring throughout the Columbia River Basin (e.g., PNAMP, StreamNet, Coordinated Assessments of Salmon and Steelhead) already benefit the region significantly.
+Regional partnerships offer the opportunity to increase the regional benefit by coordinating research, monitoring, evaluation, and data management and, as a result, potentially redirecting the Council’s program based on project results.

 Specifically:

-The research partnership would improve the ability of the region to reduce scientific uncertainty
+Partnerships and coordination of research activities help improve the ability of the region to reduce scientific uncertainty

-The monitoring partnership would support the programmatic evaluation of the program
+Partnerships and coordination of monitoring activities help support the programmatic evaluation of the program

-The data partnership could develop a data repository for analytical manipulation of data at the programmatic scale
+The improvements in data management and sharing help inform evaluation and reporting at the programmatic scale

-To succeed, the research program must institutionalize accountability at the programmatic scale and therefore must be closely coordinated with PNAMP and NED.
-It will be essential to make the results of these initiatives available to the region.
-This could be accomplished by the publication of a “Columbia River Basin Journal,” which could provide a vehicle for disseminating results of program actions and a forum for advancing regional knowledge (see Appendix F).
+To succeed, the research program must institutionalize accountability at the programmatic scale and therefore must be closely coordinated with regional efforts.
+It will be essential to make the results of these research initiatives available to the region.
+This could be accomplished by the publication of a “Columbia River Basin Journal,” which could provide a vehicle for disseminating results of program actions and a forum for advancing regional knowledge (see Appendix D).

 Relationship to Subbasin Plans

 In 2000 the Council initiated subbasin planning to help local entities develop fish and wildlife restoration plans.
 In 2004 and 2005, 57 subbasin plans that identified needs and opportunities for restoration became part of the fish and wildlife program.
-The cooperative and inclusive participation of federal, state, tribal, and local stakeholders in subbasin planning created the opportunity for stakeholders to address collectively the critical uncertainties within a subbasin.
+The Council amended the 2009 Program to adopt two additional subbasin plans, the Bitterroot subbasin plan in 2010 and the Blackfoot subbasin plan in 2011.The cooperative and inclusive participation of federal, state, tribal, and local stakeholders in subbasin planning created the opportunity for stakeholders to address collectively the critical uncertainties within a subbasin.
 A staff review found that a minority of the subbasin plans explicitly identified critical uncertainties.
-Those uncertainties will support the implementation plan for Fiscal Years 2007-2009.
+Those uncertainties will contribute to guiding review and solicitation of research projects.

+Many subbasin plans, however, did not include research or monitoring strategies, and few addressed larger-scale conservation and restoration efforts at the provincial or basin scale, indicating the need for coordinated planning to ensure that research addresses uncertainties relevant to a majority of subbasins.

+Prioritization Guidance

-Yet many subbasin plans did not include research or monitoring strategies, and few addressed larger-scale conservation and restoration efforts at the provincial or basin scale, indicating the need for coordinated planning to ensure that research addresses uncertainties relevant to a majority of subbasins.
-The results of proposed research projects should have broad application to other provinces or to the basin as a whole, irrespective of where they are located.
-Consequently, research projects that address the critical uncertainties identified in the research plan and that potentially will help multiple subbasins will be given preference in the project-selection process.
+The research plan addresses overarching research questions.
+However, from time to time rapidly emerging management uncertainties may arise that warrant updating the research plan with additional research priorities.
+Criteria are proposed to identify priority research in the project review process in Appendix A. The results of proposed research projects should have broad application to other provinces or to the basin as a whole, irrespective of where they are located.
+Consequently, research projects that address the critical uncertainties identified in the research plan and that potentially will help multiple subbasins will be given preference in the project review process.

 IV.
 Focal Research Themes and Critical Uncertainties

 The research plan divides important scientific critical uncertainties into 12 focal research themes.
 The list of critical uncertainties is accepted in the region; the research plan does not include extensive background beyond that necessary to establish the significance of each topic of uncertainty.
 The critical uncertainties are described at a high level so that the research plan can provide long-range guidance while preserving flexibility of implementation in the near-term.
 As well, the critical uncertainties are presented this way in order to elicit the development of specific research hypotheses and project proposals without constraining innovative approaches.
-The critical uncertainties were synthesized from the fish and wildlife program, reports of the Independent Scientific Advisory Board (ISAB) and the ISRP, regional fish and wildlife managers, subbasin plans, national science groups, biological opinions, and other research plans within the region (see Appendix G).
+The critical uncertainties were synthesized from the fish and wildlife program, reports of the Independent Scientific Advisory Board (ISAB) and the ISRP, regional fish and wildlife managers, subbasin plans, national science groups, biological opinions, and other research plans within the region (see Appendix E).

 (1) Hatcheries/Artificial Production